KyleBarton/klh/klh_core/README.md

 ### Communicating with a running Klh

-UIs and other clients of a runnint Klh instance should use KlhClient to send Requests to the running Klh:
+UIs and other clients of a running Klh instance should use KlhClient to send Requests to the running Klh:

 ```rs
 #[tokio::main]